-“Robot Wars” was a short-lived TV series that was very enjoyable but, unfortunately, it was cancelled in 2004.
+“Robot Wars” was a short-lived TV series that was very enjoyable but, unfortunately, it was canceled in 2004.
 The bullet-proof enclosure around the ring seemed gimmicky at the time (partially visible in this picture taken at a similar event).

 I discovered a bigger, more interactive, and potentially dangerous toy….Robosaurus.

 I took the family to see this robot in the parking lot of a local movie theater on the opening day of “Transformers.”
 A stack of conveniently placed scrap cars made it easy to pick up each one and tear it in half, accompanied by a huge blast of flame.
 It was very ominous, and my young kids were not pleased with Dad’s choice of entertainment that dark and rainy night.

 Maker Faire came to Austin and it included the same robotic wars I had only seen on TV before.
 The battlefront excitement was well deserved – I was sitting in the first row when a 200-pound robot was thrown into the shield directly in front of me.

 The bulletproof glass was no longer gimmicky but an essential feature!

 We saw the release of “Real Steel” , a movie where a son and dad are using old parts to build a large robot that they train to box other very large robots.

 “BattleBots” return to television, even if the resurgence is short-lived.
 The show was quite interesting, even to my non-techie-wife.
 If you’ve never seen it, click the hyperlink to watch.

 What else do I know?

 To measure innovation and assess the state of the art over time, I turned to recent news about robotics as well as prior art research.
-While not perfect, prior art does help lay out the state of R&D, at least in a non-military level and it provides some level of trending not easily obtained elsewhere.
+While not perfect, prior art does help lay out the state of R&D, at least at a non-military level and it provides some level of trending not easily obtained elsewhere.